Canvas: Spring Semester Reminders

 Posted on January 11, 2022

 Welcome back and I hope you all have a great semester.
 As we find ourselves in yet another pandemic-impacted semester, I hope the information below can be of assistance, whether you teach fully online or just want to be prepared for students in quarantine.
-In addition to the resources and updates below, the Keep Teaching website has a list of good strategies for mitigating any disruptions to classroom teaching.
+In addition to the resources and updates below, the Keep Teaching website (link removed, outdated) has a list of good strategies for mitigating any disruptions to classroom teaching.
 You can also find multiple drop-in sessions listed on the UNCG Workshops page (some in person and some via Zoom).
 Finally, remember that you can always contact me via email to ask questions or setup individual training.

 Canvas Course Template